josedom24/curso_apache24/README.md

 # Curso: servidor web Apache 2.4

-Cosas no vista: Files, a2enconf a2disconf, ...
+Cosas no vistas: Files, a2enconf a2disconf, envvar, ...

 ## Unidades